mloskot/qt-creator-plugin-boostbuild/README.md

 Future
 ------------------------------------------------------------------------------

-An unprioritised TODO lis for the plugin:
+An unprioritised TODO list for the plugin:

 * Parse and colour test output (failed in red, passed in green)
 * Add file watchers for Jamfile and sidecar files to automatically reload any changes.